cpske/ISP/code-quality/docstrings.md

 from numbers import Number

 def max(a: Number, b: Number) -> Number:
-    """Return the maximum of two values a and b.
+    """Return the maximum of two numeric values.

-    Args:
-        a, b: two numbers to find the maximum of

-    Returns:
+    :param a: first value to compare
+    :param b: second value to compare

-        the maximum of a and b
+    :returns: the maximum of a and b
     """
     if a > b:
        return a